SoftwareHeritage/swh-web/docs/uri-scheme-browse-revision.rst

         using the provided timestamp
     :query string path: optional relative path from the revision root directory
     :statuscode 200: no error
-    :statuscode 404: requested revision can not be found in the archive
+    :statuscode 404: requested revision cannot be found in the archive

     **Examples:**